AI & ML

 PlatformBest forNotable capabilitiesTypical adoption trigger

-Arize PhoenixLLM observability + eval workflowsSpan analytics, drift detection patterns, offline eval pipelinesNeed monitoring across multiple models/providers
+Arize PhoenixLLM observability plus evaluation workflowsSpan analytics, drift patterns, offline eval pipelinesMultiple models/providers; need consistent monitoring

-Weights & BiasesExperiment tracking at scaleRuns, artifacts, sweeps; increasingly used for LLM eval artifactsML teams already standardized on W&B for training workflows
+Weights & BiasesExperiment tracking and artifactsRuns, artifacts, sweeps; commonly used to store eval assetsML org already standardized on W&B

-Datadog / OpenTelemetryUnified service observabilitySLOs, traces, logs; LLM spans via OTEL conventionsAgents become just another tier in the service graph
+Datadog / OpenTelemetryService-wide observabilitySLOs, traces, logs; LLM spans via OTEL conventionsAgents become another tier in the service graph

-Importantly, the eval discipline forces clarity on product intent.
-If you can’t write a rubric that distinguishes “acceptable” from “unacceptable” tool behavior, your agent is not a product—it’s a demo.
-Mature teams treat evals like tests: they run on every prompt change, connector update, and model swap, with regression gates.
-It’s not glamorous, but it is what makes an agent shippable.
+Evals force product clarity.
+If you can’t write a rubric that distinguishes “acceptable” from “unacceptable” tool behavior, you don’t have a product—only a demo.
+Mature teams treat evals like tests: run them on every prompt change, tool update, connector change, and model swap, with regression gates.
+It’s unglamorous.
+It’s also the only reliable way to ship.

-Agent reliability comes from engineering discipline: eval suites, tracing, and controlled releases.
+Reliability comes from traceability, eval suites, and controlled releases—not from wishful prompting.

-Best-in-class teams model cost per outcome explicitly.
-They track: (1) tokens in/out per step, (2) number of steps per run, (3) tool-call count, (4) average tool latency, and (5) escalation rate.
-When you multiply these together, you usually find one of two culprits: long-context bloat (you’re passing 80 KB of “memory” every turn) or tool spam (the agent calls five APIs to answer a question that needed one).
-Both are solvable with product and architecture changes: tighter retrieval, better tool selection, and policies that cap actions.
+Teams that stay in control model cost per outcome explicitly.
+They track tokens per step, steps per run, tool-call count, tool latency, and escalation rates.
+That usually points to one of two causes: (a) context bloat (you’re stuffing massive “memory” into every turn), or (b) tool spam (the agent fans out across APIs because it can’t decide).
+Both are fixable with product constraints and better architecture: tighter retrieval, clearer tool selection, stronger policies, and hard caps.

-Three practical levers that cut spend without degrading quality
+Three levers that cut spend without tanking quality

 # Example: agent run budget guardrails (pseudo-config)